 6] Flush DNS cache

-Flushing the DNS cache clears the stale DNS state on your computer, and next time Windows Update service runs, it will query for an updated list of addresses.
+Flushing the DNS cache clears the stale DNS state on your computer, and the next time Windows Update service runs, it will query for an updated list of addresses.
 You can flush the DNS cache and check if that fixes your problems.
 If this is what was causing the issue, clearing the DNS cache would have helped.

 Also, you can check your Internet connection, reboot your router, plug out and then plug in your Ethernet connection manually or try accessing various websites and services on the Internet to verify the reliability and integrity of your connection.